 The oven is a quick and easy way to dry flowers.
 Set the temperature of a convection oven to 38 degrees and put the flowers inside upright, placing an oven rack at the bottom of the oven to support the stems.
 After 3 to 4 hours, remove the dried flowers and place them on a rack to cool.
 Chrysanthemums are very suitable for drying in this way.

 3: Dry with a book

-A third way to dry flowers is to use heavy books, just like when you were a child.
+A third way to dry flowers is to use heavy books, just like you did when you were a child.
 Spread your favourite flowers between sheets of newspaper or tissue paper to protect against wrinkles, then place the paper in or under a heavy book.
 Flowers take about three weeks to dry in this way.
 Make sure to refresh the paper regularly so the flowers don't rot when moisture is released.
-You will achieve the best results here with fresh cut flowers.
+You will achieve the best results here with fresh-cut flowers.

 Tips for drying flowers

 - The faster the flowers dry, the better they retain their original shape and colour.

 - Blue, orange and pink flowers retain their color best when dried

 - Spray some hairspray on the dried flowers to prolong their life: it makes them less likely to disintegrate.

 Find out more about dried flowers with our autumn bouquet recipe, read how you can create true works of art for your home with dried flowers, and don't forget to give your vases a sustainable upgrade too!
 We'd love to see your dried flowers!
 Share them with us via Instagram or Facebook with the hashtag #funnyhowflowersdothat.